mahadnav/population-optimized-monitors/README.md

 * Population raster data from WorldPop
 * A project associated with Pakistan Air Quality Initiative (PAQI).
-* The weighted K-means algorithm inspired from [https://github.com/leapingllamas/medium_posts/tree/ae818a78eec7f7821bfecfc0d140cadcdc039a4e/observation_weighted_kmeans](Anderson, C)
+* The weighted K-means algorithm was inspired by an implementation from [Anderson, C](https://github.com/leapingllamas/medium_posts/tree/ae818a78eec7f7821bfecfc0d140cadcdc039a4e).